 - Shortgrass Library System (SLS)

-AUMA provides leadership in advocating local government interests to the provincial government and other organizations, and will provide services that address the needs of its membership.
-YRL is an associate member of AUMA.
+AUMA represents Alberta’s cities, towns, villages, summer villages, and specialized municipalities.
+AUMA provides leadership in advocating local government interests to the provincial government and other organizations, and provides services that address the needs of its membership.
+YRL is an associate member.

-The AAMDC is an association of elected rural councils, representing the interests of rural Albertans, and committed to excellence in meeting the diverse and changing needs of its membership.
-YRL is an associate member of AAMDC.
+The RMA is an independent association comprising Alberta’s 69 counties and municipal districts who represent the interests of rural Albertans.
+RMA is committed to excellence in meeting the diverse and changing needs of its membership.
+YRL is an associate member.